madcapcc/website/content/accueil/index.en.md

 {{% column %}}
 ## <div style="text-align: left"> The GPS device (or tracker) </div>

-<div style="text-align: justify"> The GPS unit works in conjunction with the application.
-It, not your phone, records your position at regular intervals and then transmits this information to our servers and subsequently to the application.
+<div style="text-align: justify"> The GPS unit works in conjunction with the app.
+The GPS unit, not your phone, records your position at regular intervals and transmits this information to our servers and subsequently to the app.
-Therefore, the tracking system does not require your phone to function; it can operate independently even if your phone is in airplane mode or turned off to save battery.
-The application is used by you and your loved ones to view the information whenever desired. </div>
+Therefore, the tracking does not require your phone to function; it can operate independently even if your phone is in airplane mode or turned off to save battery.
+Of course, if you want to see your position, you need to turn off airplane mode and open the app.
+The app is used by you and your loved ones to to follow your adventure at any time. </div>

 &nbsp;

-<a href="/accueil/MadCap GPS device Information.pdf" target="_blank"> GPS trackers information </a>
+<a href="/accueil/MadCap GPS device Information.pdf" target="_blank"> GPS Tracker Information </a>
 {{% /column %}}
 {{% /row %}}